akcodes1729/Joycart/README.md

 **URL:** https://joycart-production.up.railway.app/

-The application is deployed on Render and uses:
+The application is deployed on Railway and uses:

 * PostgreSQL (production DB)
 * Redis (caching)